fred780/VisionPM/README.md

 - Further modularize the codebase for better maintainability
 - Persistent storage with SQLite or SQL Server
 - Authentication and authorization (JWT)
-- Unit and integration tests
+- Increase coverage of Unit tests, and add integration tests
 - User and role management
-- Enhanced UI (filters, search, pagination)
+- Enhanced UI (filters, search)
 - Cloud deployment (Azure/AWS)

 ## Notes